dstockto/matthewtrask.github.io/_posts/2015-06-15-hello-world.markdown

 comments: yes
 ---

-This is my first blog post, and I hope its a good one.
-I'm writing this for a few reasons.
+<p class="intro">This is my first blog post, and I hope its a good one.
+I'm writing this for a few reasons.</p><br />

 ## Reasons
 * Get more involved with the community